newbull/newbull/README.md

 I just remeber that I have tried "diff adjustment per block" and "diff addjustment every 14 days", and maybe switched between these scenarios several times.

+Finally, I have choosed the "diff addjustment every 14 days", I think this solution is more scientific.

+So, the -reindex can not be use.
+I will work on this in future.

 # Warning

-## 1. Qt Wallet Gui Deprecated
+## 1. Qt Wallet GUI Deprecated

 It's very powerful.
-But I developed a simple one instead.
+But I developed a simple one(NewBull Wallet GUI) instead.

 ## 2. Corrupted Blockchain data file

 I don't know what caused the blockchain data file to be corrupted.
 But it is estimated that hundreds or thousands of blocks and rewards have been lost.

 So, the -reindex can not be use, and I developed a php version block parse tools to parse the transactions.
+I will work on this in future.

 <!--
 **newbull/newbull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.